 Even though the right alignment makes a form look good, the most preferred alignment for labels and the text box is the left alignment.

-If a form demands personal data, the user may not be comfortable providing his details, here the left alignments of labels are easy for him to scan the details he needs to fill in.
+If a form demands personal data, the user may not be comfortable providing his details, here the left alignments of labels make it easy for him to scan the details he needs to fill in.
 If your user is comfortable in providing the details, then the alignment should not be a problem for him.

 Take special consideration if your form gets translated.
 Here, a design adapts the changing lengths of labels and fields with drop-downs.
 Many designers place the labels above the field, so when the form expands and contracts according to the languages, the user experiences consistent form alignment and design.